StackVista/stackstate-docs/stackpacks/integrations/openmetrics.md

 ### Installation

-The OpenMetrics check is included in the [Agent V2 StackPack StackPack](/stackpacks/integrations/agent.md).
+The OpenMetrics check is included in the [Agent V2 StackPack](/stackpacks/integrations/agent.md).

 ### Configuration